The Tsunami Algorithm

 The inclusion of the output of at least two seismic risk assessment systems in the GDACS events pages with an automatic calculation after an event, or by a manual update by the system developers in a dedicated space.

 The integration of probabilistic models and the assessment of the uncertainty, e.g. in relation to the following factors: (i) preliminary uncertainty related to the variation of initial parameters (Mw, depth, location); (ii) number of previous deadly events used to calculate the country seismic vulnerability; (iii) differences in the exposed population due to the use of different global datasets e.g. LandScan and GHSL).
-This would allow to define and communicate the “alert uncertainty” based on the parameters used to calculate the GDACS alert score.
+This would allow to define and communicate the “uncertainty” based on the parameters used to calculate the GDACS score.

 Additionally, the increase of accurate globally available exposure and vulnerability data is supporting this scope, so the joint effort to collect these data sets is providing an enormous benefit to the global risk assessment and – eventually – risk reduction effort.